 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

 Local studies information is held at Clitheroe library.

+You can see the administrative areas in which Chipping has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD603436 (Lat/Lon: 53.884495, -2.578080), Chipping which are provided by:
+You can see maps centred on OS grid reference SD603436 (Lat/Lon: 53.88675, -2.605605), Chipping which are provided by:

 - Bing (was Multimap)

 - Old Maps Online